gvwilson/sensibleadventures/iffy/iffy.md

 Wales said vaguely.
 "And my leg's bothered me for years.
-I keep meaning to get it looked at, but I never seem to have time for that either.
+I keep meaning to get it looked at, but I never seem to have time.
-There just never seem to be enough time," he repeated.
+There's just never enough time," he repeated.

 Uncle Jack didn't wait for Wales to stow his belongings before hauling in the gangplank and casting off.